Christmas tree: Production

-Each year, 33 to 36 million Christmas trees are produced in America, and 50 to 60 million are produced in Europe.
+Each year, 33 to 36 million Christmas trees are produced in the United States, and 50 to 60 million are produced in Europe.
 In 1998, there were about 15,000 growers in America (a third of them "choose and cut" farms).
 In that same year, it was estimated that Americans spent $1.5 billion on Christmas trees.
 By 2016, that had climbed to $2.04 billion for natural trees and a further $1.86 billion for artificial trees.
 In Europe, 75 million trees worth €2.4 billion ($3.2 billion) are harvested annually.

 Natural trees

 The most commonly used species are fir (Abies), which have the benefit of not shedding their needles when they dry out, as well as retaining good foliage color and scent; but species in other genera are also used.

 In northern Europe most commonly used are: